mvanwinkleias/blog_posts/2023-10-19-code_formatting/README.md

 * an indentation level
 * a column separator

+If you've spent any time in this industry you'd know that "it's working" doesn't mean "it's good".
+Also, the simplest answer tends to be the correct one.
+Not the "simplest in short terms" answer, the "simplest overall answer, for what matters".
+As things get complicated, this opinion gets way less subjective.

+Here are all of the programming languages and their indentation "standards":

+* Ruby: 2 spaces
+* PHP: 2 spaces or 4 spaces
+* Python: 4 spaces

+(Why not use tabs, and let the programmer decide?)

 # Questionable Indentation Styles

 I have NO idea why people indent things like this: